 Forncett Smock Mill

 There was apparently a windmill at the top of Mill Lane (now Mill Road) as early as the 16th Century, as a mill is shown here in the 1565 map published by Frances Davenport in her book "The Economic Development of a Norfolk Manor".
-Forncett smock mill first appears on a map of Forncett published in 1817 (see below).
+Forncett smock mill is not shown on the Faden map of 1797 and first appears on a map of Forncett published in 1817 (see below).
+So it was presumably built between around the beginning of the 19th century.

 We have no photographs of the Forncett smock mill but it probably looked similar to one at Winfarthing that was built in 1828 and worked until at least 1933 (see photo below).